mihye-bang/WebMessagePostingApp/README.md

 Users can login and upload their messages to show on the tweet list.

 <ul>
-  <li>Full-stack application using Python, Flask, Jinja 2, and Bootstrap </li>
+  <li>Full-stack application using Python, Flask, Jinja, and Bootstrap </li>
   <li>Followed MVC architecture</li>
 </ul>